Whyounes/whyounes.me/app/posts/published/20141228_codeclimate-test-coverage.md

 ### 6. Run the script after your tests finish

-Once your tests have finished running, you need to send that coverage report off to CodeClimate.
+Once your tests have finished running, you need to send that coverage report off to Code Climate.
 That's what our `codeclimate.sh` script is for.

 To run it after your tests, add it as an `after_script` to your `.travis.yml`.
 Here's what mine looks like: